caszhou/helm-charts/charts/iotdb/files/conf/README.md

 # conf override
-you can put your conf in this folder to override
+you can put your conf in this folder to override.